 - Responsibility - honest, learning, ambitious

 Please see the job description and person specification attached to the vacancy which outlines the main duties and responsibilities of the role.

 Person Specification Qualifications Essential

-- experience of working in camhs/community setting
+- Experience of working collaboratively

 Any attachments will be accessible after you click to apply.